 b.
 Does his posture support to his eagerness and willingness to take up the job, an eager candidate will lean forward to give answers.

 c.
-What is the career goal, does the opportunity align with it.
+What is the career goal, does the opportunity to align with it.

 e.
 Observe the Eye contact, good eye contact suggests transparency and honesty, whereas poor eye contact will suggest that the candidate is lying.

 f.
 Fidgeting and touching face and hair excessively suggests that the candidate is nervous and lacks self-confidence.
-Hand gestures while talking certainly suggests stability and confidence.
+Hand gestures while talking certainly suggest stability and confidence.

 2. Listen carefully: